What Is an Insurance Declaration Page?

 Guide to Understanding Your Insurance Declaration Page

-Your insurance declaration page is a critical part of your auto insurance policy.
-Typically sent twice a year or whenever your insurance policy gets renewed, the declaration page outlines the coverage that you have in case of an accident.
-Failing to have the appropriate automobile insurance coverage that you need — and that the state of Michigan requires — can have serious consequences if you or someone you love is hurt in a wreck.
+An insurance declaration page is a critical part of an insurance policy.
+Typically sent once or twice a year whenever your insurance policy gets renewed, the declaration page outlines the coverage that you have access to.
+You will likely have an auto insurance policy or a renters or homeowners insurance policy, depending on your lifestyle and needs.
+Insurers, banks, and the state can require you to hold certain policies, depending on the circumstances.

-Chances are that your declaration page won’t change much over time unless you’re adding or removing vehicles, or changing the coverage on one or more of your vehicles.
+Chances are that your declaration page won’t change much over time unless you’re adding or removing vehicles or changing the coverage levels for various reasons.
 However, taking a few moments to review the page thoroughly is well worth your time.

 Insurance companies keep the declaration page in a simple format to encourage you to look it over.
 It’s broken down into sections because it’s in their best interest — and yours — to agree on the specifics of what is covered.

-As your circumstances change, your automobile insurance may need to change, too.
-For instance, you may have a new driver in the family or perhaps you traded in your old car for a new one.
+As your circumstances change, your insurance may need to change, too.
+For instance, you may have a new driver in the family and need additional coverage.
 Ideally, your declaration page serves as a reminder to be sure you’ve updated your policy.

-What is Liability Insurance and What Does It Cover?
+What is Auto Liability Insurance and What Does It Cover?

 Bodily injury coverage is essential.
 This is how much your insurance company can pay to another person if you cause an accident that injures them.